 With cyber fraud, phishing, ransomware attacks, account takeovers, and business email compromises (BEC) growing steadily in recent years, these numbers are likely to continue to rise.

-Furthermore, cybercriminals are taking advantage of the fact that the business systems across the banking and financial services are complex.
+Furthermore, cybercriminals are taking advantage of the fact that the business systems across banking and financial services are complex.
 They span on-premise, legacy systems, such as mainframes, to modern, cloud-native applications.
 Transactions often traverse a complex route from transactional systems to customer portals delivered from the cloud, other online systems, and back again.
 The range of devices and applications is vast, and this complexity increases the attack surface for financial organizations.
 Effective management and implementation of robust security controls to protect against damaging attacks can seem like a difficult, never-ending task.

 Defending Against Cyber Heists

 Identifying, managing, and securing an enterprise doesn’t have to be difficult, though.
 Financial services enterprises are already under watchful regulatory and compliance eyes, and most are spending significant funds on meeting these requirements.
-Which is why being able to leverage the same tools for compliance, management, and security should be something IT and security teams look into.
+This is why being able to leverage the same tools for compliance, management, and security should be something IT and security teams look into.

 With USEM, everything can be managed from one console: IT managers can set automated processes that ensure critical patches are deployed in a timely manner, without having to rely on end users, that attempted breaches are caught before they can do damage, that endpoints stay secure, and much more.